 Generally, individuals are deemed to be resident:

-- if they have a residence in Germany that they use, or that is at least available to them, or
+- if they have a dwelling in Germany that they use, or that is at least available to them (irrelevant if rented or owned – even a room at a friend’s house could be enough if always accessible), or

+Objective circumstances are decisive.
 Nationality is not, in itself, a criterion for determining residence or tax liability.
+Also, registration with the German (tax) authorities is only an indicator.

 Where an international assignee has a residence in two or more countries, the employee is deemed, for application of a double tax treaty (DTT), to be a resident of the contracting state in which the employee has a centre of vital (personal and economical) interests.